WELCOME TO PUBLISHER'S CORNER

 Remember with any event, If the weather looks questionable, - Always check in with the event itself to be sure the event is still on!
 You can email me as well.
 ESPECIALLY IN SPRING AND FALL.
 Now that COVID has come please comply with the COVID guidelines requested by each establishment and organizer.
 If you have a question about their policies please contact them directly.
-COVID Guidelines change regularly too so be sure to make sure that an event is still compliant and that it is not canceled.
+COVID Guidelines change regularly, so be sure to make sure that an event is still compliant and not canceled.
 We will update events regularly however we can't catch everything.

-Stay safe, Stay healthy, Love, Live and Be Fierce for what you believe,
+Stay safe, Stay healthy, Love, Live and Be Fierce,

 Editor and Publisher Fort Collins Macaroni Kid